PizzaMyHeart/filum/README.md

 These limitations are on my to-do list to improve.

-- Reddit comment sub-threads that are hlabelden under a comment fold (with a "load more comments" link) are ignored
+- Reddit comment sub-threads that are hidden under a comment fold (with a "load more comments" link) are ignored
 - Hyperlinks in HN threads are not rendered in full
 - The search command only takes in one search string at a time
 - Filters for searching cannot be combined, e.g. you can search either by a tag or by source